AmalGho/quote-machine/README.md

-# quote-machine
+# qoote-machine
-quote machine with random color with every qoute.
+qoote machine with random color with every qoute.